-The following essay topic analysis examines NYU Stern’s MBA admissions essays for the 2019-2020 admissions season.
-You can also review essay topic analyses for all of the other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines NYU Stern’s MBA admissions essays.
+The Stern MBA essays are for the 2020-2021 admissions season.
+You can also review essay topic analyses for all other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

-Let’s take a closer look at each prompt.
+Let’s take a closer look at the Stern MBA essays.

 - What are your short and long-term career goals?

 - How will the MBA help you achieve them?
 (500 words maximum)

 This Stern MBA essay is a fairly straightforward career goals essay, asking applicants to explain their post-MBA career objectives and how an MBA would support these plans.

 First, applicants should explain the specifics of their post-MBA plans.
 Establishing your long-term vision first would lend meaning to your short-term plans, as it can help the reader to know your destination before the path.
 So, explain your broader 5-10 year plan, even going beyond the “what” and the “where” to the “why”—in other words, the impact you hope to make on an organization, sector, consumer base, or region.
 Then, applicants should outline their short-term plans very specifically, including both the position the candidate hopes to hold immediately after an MBA, along with 1-2 companies one plans to target.
 This short-term goal should lead naturally to the long term.

 In regards to how the MBA would help you achieve your goals, it would make sense to briefly comment on your work experience to date to establish the skills you already possess; this sets up the gap in your skill set that a Stern MBA would fill.
 This phase of your discussion should establish the skills and knowledge you hope to gain from a Stern MBA while integrating details about the program.
 Forging specific connections between the skills you hope to gain (whether in class or outside of it) and your future plans will show the adcom that you have a sound understanding of how a Stern MBA will prepare you for success.